vinyldns/vinyldns-ruby/README.md

 Ruby gem for working with VinylDNS.

-* It was built around the API reference
+* It was built around the API documentation
 * It relies, currently, on the AWS-SDK to sign the HTTP requests it makes

 # Requirements